ShadowfallStudios/ALS-Community/README.md

 ## Known Issues & Discussion
 - See [Issues](https://github.com/dyanikoglu/ALS-Community/issues) section for list of known issues
 - See [Discussions](https://github.com/dyanikoglu/ALS-Community/discussions) section to discuss anything about the plugin, and ask questions.
-Please do not open an issue to ask questions about the plugin.
+Please do not open an issue for questions.

 ## Setting Up The Plugin
 - **C++ project is a requirement.
 BP projects are currently not supported.**